JoannePeel/healthcare-data-analysis/README.md

 ### **Discussion of insights while exploring the data**

-- We were hoping to analyze all the emergencies for all institutions but discovered that the data set “urgencias” only contained data for SSA, but not for the other instutions analyzed.
+- We were hoping to analyze all the emergencies for all institutions but we discovered that the data set “urgencias” only contained data for SSA, but not for the other instutions analyzed.
 - The data set "urgencias" had a different format for every year reported.
 Several fixes had to be implemented to be able to unify the information and to run an automated analysis.

 ### **Data Analysis**
 - We used five different data sets from different data sources to create this analysis.
 Data about population size and population insured came from INEGI and corresponds to the year 2015.

 - We used two data sets about hospitals:
-    - The first one is a list of all the hospitals in Mexico and includes their location and size (hospitlas.csv) from 2015.
+    - The first one is a list of all the hospitals in Mexico and includes their location and size (hospitals.csv) from 2015.
     - The second one is a data set that consists of 7 separate folders, of which we only used the files named “urgencias".
 This data set contains information on medical emergencies attended in public hospitals (SSA) all over Mexico in the period from 2009 to 2016.
     - The last data set contains comparative data on hospital beds per capita in other countries and was obtained from a website.

-- We filtered the information contained in "hospitals.csv" and the data set "urgencias" to analyze exclusiveley the information provided for Mexico City (cdmx).
+- We filtered the information contained in "hospitals.csv" and the data set "urgencias" to analyze exclusiveley the information provided for Mexico City (CDMX).

 ### **Results**